HAB General Information

 This section defines harmful algal blooms and red tides.

-Florida red tides occur almost every year in the Gulf of Mexico.
-The Florida red tide organism, Karenia brevis, produces a toxin that can kill marine animals and affect humans.
-Scientists have studied this organism for more than 50 years.
+Florida red tides occur almost every year in the Gulf of Mexico and can harm marine animals and humans.

 Report a fish kill or other wildlife effects, consult health authorities about human exposure, or locate other resources.

 Karenia brevis, the Florida red tide organism, produces brevetoxins, toxins harmful to fish, marine mammals and birds.

 scientific techniques improve.
 Karenia brevis, the new name for

 Florida's red tide organism, has undergone several taxonomic